Ask The Parent Coach: Clean Room Not A Teen Priority

 Teens are constantly in and out; in for eating and out for friends and myriad events.
 When they are finally at home at the end of the day, they're scrambling to finish homework by midnight.
 No time for socks.
 However, it is not unreasonable to expect a teen to help with some household responsibilities, and maintaining his own room and belongings is a starting place.

-Parents may experience more cooperation from their teen, however, it they communicate clearly and specifically about what needs to be done, yet allow flexibility regarding when a task should be completed ( for example, "by 5 p.m. today" or "by bedtime Wednesday" or "before you leave the house on Saturday").
+Parents may experience more cooperation from their teen, however, if they communicate clearly and specifically about what needs to be done, yet allow flexibility regarding when a task should be completed ( for example, "by 5 p.m. today" or "by bedtime Wednesday" or "before you leave the house on Saturday").

 Getting teens to help around the house works best if responsibility and freedom are tied together.
-Consequences for not assuming responsibility should be as clearly stated as the task itself, and parents who feel that they no longer have control of their teen, can let the consequences speak for themselves.
-The key, or course, is following through with the consequences, which are most effective if they limit the fun and freedom that teens so dearly love.
+Consequences for not assuming responsibility should be as clearly stated as the task itself, and parents who feel that they no longer have control of their teen can let the consequences speak for themselves.
+The key, of course, is following through with the consequences, which are most effective if they limit the fun and freedom that teens so dearly love.

 Perhaps the clean room issue is a symbol of a power struggle that has developed between you and your son.
 This is quite normal at this stage of development.
 As he becomes more independent, he will become more resistant to being told what to do.
-You will need to be straightforward about what you expect, remind him of the consequences if he doesn't comply, then let it go.
+You will need to be straightforward about what you expect; remind him of the consequences if he doesn't comply, then let it go.

 Consider this.
 It may be more important at this point to maintain a positive and open relationship with your son than insisting his room be spotless.
 You may want to reduce your standards a bit, use your sense of humor, and let the consequences inform him that you mean business.